 This residency is in partnership with the National University of Samoa.
-It offers three months in Apia, Samoa for a mid-career or established New Zealand artist of Pacific heritage to work on an arts project and develop their potential, skills and practice.
+It offers three months in Apia, Samoa for a mid-career or established New Zealand artist of Pacific heritage to work on an arts project and develop their, skills and practice.

 - Find out who got funded recently

 This content is tagged as Pacific arts .